iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> Why does this app exist?
+It does nothing if folks don't share their status.<br> :date: __2021-02-06 03:47:28__

+> I don't see how this is useful if you don't really know where you got exposed and the date & time.
+And why not get an alert at the time of the event so an individual can remove themselves.
+Why doesn't a store owner get an alert so they know someone positive is in the store.
+It makes no sense that if we are trying to control the spread if this disease that this program doesn't seem a bit more comprehensive.
+After the fact seems a bit useless.
+Besides, it sucks battery.<br> :date: __2021-02-04 16:59:11__

+> Pretty useless since you can't let it know if you test positive without entering some sort of mysterious missing/failing verification code.
+Where is that supposed to come?
+Who knows because it is not mentioned in their guidance.<br> :date: __2021-02-03 21:59:10__

 > I have had countless people in my life get COVID 19 and this app has been silent.
 Absolutely a pointless app.<br> :date: __2021-01-27 06:52:38__